dev-academy-phase4/cs/week2/mvc-basics.md

 ## More Resources

  - [Source code for the Introduction to ASP.NET MVC series](https://github.com/jongalloway/MVA-Introduction-to-ASPNET-MVC).
- - [Getting Started with ASP.NET MVC 5](http://www.asp.net/mvc/overview/getting-started/introduction/getting-started): 11 tutorials.
-This uses VS 2013, but you should use VS 2015.
  - [Lifecycle of an ASP.NET MVC 5 Application](http://www.asp.net/mvc/overview/getting-started/lifecycle-of-an-aspnet-mvc-5-application): PDF.